Saltash Town Council - Cllr Vacancies / Elections

 Will I be paid to undertake the role and can I have a job alongside being a Town Councillor?

-Town Councillors are classed as volunteers and are not paid for their role.
-They can receive an annual allowance if they are an elected Town Councillor.
+Town Councillors are classed as elected members and are not paid for their role.
+They are able to receive an annual allowance if they are an elected Town Councillor.

 Yes you can have a job and many past Town Councillors worked, juggled family life and made a difference in the community in this role.
 Being a Town Councillor can give you great skills such as leadership, public speaking and communication skills.